LucidIndian/LucidIndian/README.md

 - 🔭 Working on
   - [SellerSmile](https://www.sellersmile.com/) - your outsourced e-commerce customer service team since 2017
   - [SlopeCS](https://slopecs.com/) - 100x productivity with a new framework for e-commerce support
-  - [GeoGardening](https://geogardening.app/) - Location-based tips and activity journal for any garden in the world
+  - [GeoGardening](https://geogardening.app/) - location-based tips and activity journal for any garden in the world
   - 200Email - Better email validation and verification
 - 🌱 Learning Ruby, Rails, Hotwire, Javascript, Shopify apps, and how to play the 5-string banjo 🪕
 - 👯 Looking to collaborate on customer service or Rails stuff